(Updated 12/12/24)

 December to May

 • .
-For the 2024-25 academic year, the FAFSA is available.
 For the 2025-26 academic year, the FAFSA should be available starting December 1.
 To do this you will refer to your prior-prior year’s Federal Tax Return.
 Be sure to write down your personal FSA ID for future logins to your account.

 • PA State Residents: Be sure to complete your FAFSA by May 1 to be considered for the PA State Grant.
 Residents of states other than PA: and if .